pyrmont/argy-bargy/api.md

   provided and Argy-Bargy's internal converter will be used instead.
 The valid keywords are :string and :integer.

+A `--help` option is added automatically unless provided in the rules tuple.
+Options will be separated by a blank line if the rules tuple includes a `---` separator.

 #### Parameters

 If the key is a keyword, the rule will be applied to parameter arguments